jichangryu/jichangryu.github.io/README.md

 Don't hurry but never rest.

-Everythin great has its own time.
+Everything great has its own time.